Almost Human (1974 film): Plot

 A bunch of thieves kidnap a boy in a red hoodie from his mother's arms.
 This is followed by an action-packed car chase full of breaking boxes, defacing cars, and slim getaways.
 The chase ends when the kidnappers are saved by an oncoming train, which cuts off the police from their trail.
 They find this a perfect opportunity to dump the kid and make their getaway.
-The boy is returned to his family but the kidnappers' gang beat them up for their failure.
+The boy is returned to his family but the kidnappers' gang beat the thieves up for their failure.

 Following a castration threat, the kidnapper/thief goes home to rape his girlfriend.
 Following this, he robs a cigarette dispenser and stabs the beat cop who catches him.
 This leads to a detective to start asking questions.
 The following day, while the thief is picking up his aforementioned girlfriend from her office, he notices the young brown-haired daughter of his girlfriend's boss, and decides to kidnap her.
 After a love-making session with his girlfriend in her apartment, the kidnapper leaves to find his friend and convinces him to join his plan.
 We are shown how tough a cop the detective is through a cut scene.
 The protagonist (kidnapper) and his gang start stalking the girl while she's playing tennis with her father and his friends.
 Using his girlfriend's stolen red car, the thieves go buy guns from an old confidant ("Papa") of theirs.
 The guns are worth 100 thousand lira each and, if they kill someone, their confidant keeps their deposit.
 Not wanting to pay their confidant the deposit, they murder Papa and his staff, and make their escape.